mawrkus/pull-request-review-guide/README.md

 #### Ensure review quality

 If don’t feel qualified to do some part of the review, don't hesitate to invite a developer who you think is qualified.
-Try to ensure that the best possible feedback is always given to the author.
+Ensure that the best possible feedback is always given to the author.

 #### Ask for clarifications